Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - TR_B3
      - Book Usage by Access Type.
-A pre-set Standard View of TR showing all applicable Metric_Types broken down by Access_Type for books.
+A pre-set Standard View of TR showing all applicable Metric_Types broken down by Access_Type.
      -

    * - TR_J1